DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 3. Not advisable: Using pandoc to go back and forth between Word and EPUB.
 If the Word document is not consolidated, but subject to further editorial changes, conversion to EPUB (like in the first scenario) would have to be done again, and destroy all work of the designer on the previously exported EPUB file.

-###From InDesign to EPUB
+###From InDesign (.INDD) to EPUB

-####Intro
 InDesign is an excellent tool for creating and managing print projects.
 It also has a powerful EPUB production tool that has continuously improved over time.
 Its omnipresence and importance in print make it an obvious choice for projects that have both a print and electronic output.
 It is so powerful that it's useful even if print isn't part of the equation—though cost considerations might preclude its use if print is never a requirement.

 InDesign can generate both flowing and fixed layout EPUB files.
 Flowing EPUB is characterized by text and images than can adapt to fill any size screen and which can be enlarged or shrunk to suit the preferences of the reader.
 Fixed layout EPUB features text and images that are always shown in the same positions on a page, regardless of the size of the screen.
 Indeed, they are often reduced in size to fit on smaller screens and are often barely illegible on mobile phones.
 Finally, flowable EPUB is better supported by a larger range of ereaders, fixed layout is available in only a few.

-InDesigns print features—including master pages and the control of headers and footers, and precise positioning of elements and text—are ignored in flowable EPUB documents.
+InDesigns print features —including master pages and the control of headers and footers, and precise positioning of elements and text— are ignored in flowable EPUB documents.
 Flowable EPUB does permit choosing (initial) font-size, leading, font, space before and after a paragraph, whether a paragraph should begin on a new page, and more, though the reader may be able to partially or completelly override these settings in individual ereaders.

 You can use InDesign just for EPUB production and not print.
 In this case, you can simply ignore how the book looks in print and focus on generating flexible EPUB documents that look good across a range of ereaders.

 Underneath is a very short guide and InDesign is a very complex and complete software package.
 There are many more options than those described here.

 ####Styles
-One of the most effective tools that InDesign offers is the ability to identify different kinds of paragraphs (headers, subheaders, body text, captions, etc)  and apply a whole set of formatting rules to them—called a 'style'—in one fell swoop.
+One of the most effective tools that InDesign offers is the ability to identify different kinds of paragraphs (headers, subheaders, body text, captions, etc)  and apply a whole set of formatting rules to them—called a 'style' — in one fell swoop.
 These styles can later be exported into EPUB in CSS format, enabling subsequent editing and adjustments, if necessary, in order to adapt to a range of different ereaders and/or offer a different look than in the print document.
 You must first create styles, then apply them, then make sure they are properly mapped for export to EPUB.

 **Creating styles**